 Ash Dirty Blonde

-Yet another shade in the pantheon of dirty blonde hues is dusty blonde, a shade that’s gained popularity thanks to the influencers who regularly wear it.
+Yet another shade in the pantheon of dirty blonde hues is dusty blonde, a tone that’s gained popularity thanks to the influencers who regularly wear it.
 This shade is creamy perfection.

 Smoky Dirty Blonde